mokafolio/Tarp/README.md

 --------
 - A matrix stack.
 - Any form of document representation.
 - Any form of document loading.
+(SVG etc.)
 - Bezier math that goes beyond rendering.
 - Raster image rendering
 - Text rendering.
 (Dealing with fonts is a huge task by itself, you can easily build a font rasterizer on top of Tarp using *stb_truetype* or *freeimage*, though)